bbc/genie/docs/development/results-screen/results-start.md

 * [Row Particles](./results-particles.md)

+## 'Restart' button for a complete game

+When a game is determined to be in a complete state,the restart button should be replaced with a 'Play again' button.
+This is done by setting the data in your game component:

+`this.transientData.results.gameComplete = true;`

+The user can be sent to the appropriate screen for a complete game using the routes API.

 ## Frequently Asked Questions

 #### How do I make all of the rows transition in at the same time?